catedu/python-for-person-in-everybody/en/05-iterations.md

 smallest = None
 print('Before:', smallest)
 for itervar in [3, 41, 12, 9, 74, 15]:
-    if smallest is None or itervar &lt; smallest: smallest = itervar
+    if smallest is None or itervar < smallest: smallest = itervar
     print('Loop:', itervar, smallest)
 print('Smallest:', smallest)